bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 ### Append-only metadata updates

-* Interpret and generate all metadata in a feed in a way that allows for updates that are offset-preserving and enable append-only following
+* Interpret and generate all metadata in a feed in a way that allows for updates that are offset-preserving and enable append-only following (i.e., fetch using HTTP range request)
 * For scalar keys, use the last occurrence of the key and undefine the key if set to the empty value
 * For multivalued keys (follow, link, mention), if the key is prefixed with minus, undo its effect (e.g., `# -follow = http://test.example` )
 * For `link`, use the last occurrence per URL for the description
-* For multivalued keys that possess subkey uniqueness semantics (mention), use for the last occurrence per subkey and interpreted an empty value as cancellation
+* For multivalued keys that possess subkey uniqueness semantics (mention), use the last occurrence per subkey and interpret an empty value as cancellation
 * For `follow`, interpret the special nick of `-` as cancellation (e.g., `# follow = - http://test.example` )
-* The effect of a change should only be visible after the modification (e.g., renaming the alias of a follower would not need to rewrite mentions in previous posts)
+* The effect of a change should only be visible in messages following the modification (e.g., renaming the alias of a follower would not need to rewrite mentions in previous posts)
 * Insert the special meta command line of `# reloadFeed = 1` to the exact tail byte offset if in-place modifications were made to the earlier parts of the feed that could not be represented as patches or which resulted in relocation of posts
 * If the whole feed could be made append-only, #federated_message_identifiers may be replaced with file offset
-* Should state this invariant of feed via `# appendOnly = 1`
+* Should state this invariant of a feed via `# appendOnly = 1`

 ### Feed deletion